KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 # 9. Privacy Considerations

-The user interchanges that carry user private information must be encrypted.
-This may be by TLS or by encrypted jose packets. (question, should pls or alternate be MUST?)
+The user interchanges that carry user private information MUST be encrypted.
+This may be by TLS or by encrypted jose packets. (question, should tls or alternate be MUST?)

 # 10. IANA Considerations
 * puid -  as an element
 * guid - as a URI
+* Personal – as an HTTP header

 # 11. References